1972 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 It was carried on over 1,200 affiliates, including shortwave transmission to Japan, Vietnam, the Arctic and Antarctic.
 The broadcast reached an estimated 100 million listeners worldwide.
 Sid Collins served as chief announcer and Len Sutton served as "driver expert" for the seventh and final time.
 At the conclusion of the race, Lou Palmer reported from victory lane.

 Sid Collins celebrated his milestone 25th year as chief announcer.
 During the pre-race coverage, Governor Edgar Whitcomb presented Collins with the Distinguished Hoosier Award, a recognition from American Forces Network, and a personalized letter of recognition from President Richard Nixon.
-Indianapolis mayor Dick Lugar likewise presented Collins with a silver microphone and declared May 27, 1972, as "Sid Collins Day."
+Indianapolis mayor Dick Lugar likewise presented Collins with a silver microphone and declared May 27, 1972, as "Sid Collins Day".

-The entire on-air crew remained mostly consistent from 1966–71.
+The entire on-air crew remained mostly consistent from 1966 to 1971.
 Bob Forbes was assigned as "wireless" microphone, covering the garages and roving reports.
 For 1972, the pre-race coverage expanded from 30 minutes to 45 minutes and came on-air at 10:15 a.m. local time.
 Howdy Bell's vantage point in turn two (an observation spot against the outside of the retaining wall), would be the final time reporting from that location.
 Starting in 1973, the vantage point would move to the new VIP Suites.